Robolabo/Mereli/docs/tutorials/controllers.rst

 Controllers are programs that define the behavior of robots.
 Controllers received sensory information, manipulate it and produce actions as a result.
 The actions are thereafter fed to actuators in order to interact with the environment.
 A controller can be any kind of program, ranging from simple rule based decions to neural controllers (control through artificial neural networks).
-In this simulator, any controller inherits directly or indirectly from the class py:class:`spike_swarm_sim.controllers.Controller`.
+In this simulator, any controller inherits directly or indirectly from the class py:class:`mereli.controllers.Controller`.
-Additionally, controllers applied to robots must inherit from py:class:`spike_swarm_sim.controllers.RobotController`.
+Additionally, controllers applied to robots must inherit from py:class:`mereli.controllers.RobotController`.
 The reason for having these two base classes is because in this simulator, the term controller transcends the control of robots.
 For instance, a moving light that describes an orbit is also considered a controller.